 Finally, negotiations can affect how much you receive.
 If the insurance company offers a good settlement, you may decide to accept it rather than risk taking the case to trial.

-Time Limits for Head-On Collision Lawsuits in Florida
+Time Limits for Car Crash Lawsuits in Florida

 Like other negligence claims, a head-on collision lawsuit must be filed within four years of the date of the accident under Florida law.
 The statute of limitations is shortened to two years for a wrongful death claim.